 BBC Good Food listed our world salt selection (£21.50) in their list of Best Buys under £25.
 The five packets are a great way to experience the different textures, colours and tastes of salts around the world – from Hawaiian black lava sea salt, flavoured by active charcoal, to quality French fleur de sel de Carmargue, this worldwide selection is a stark reminder how much more there is out there than an average table salt.

 Lots of magazines have also been featuring the thermapen (£57.50) as a must-have kitchen gadget.
 Around turkey-time-of-year, an accurate thermometer is a great piece of equipment.
 And, as delicious magazine pointed out below, “a meat thermometer’s not just for Christmas – it’s great for taking the guesswork (and stress) out of roasting other types of poultry, as well as pork, beef or lamb”.
 It's also great for measuring the exact temperature sugar syrups, tempered chocolate and oil for deep-frying.

 At Sous Chef we spent ages looking for a high quality, reliable, thermometer before deciding on Thermapen.
 We agree with the general consensus that it's miles ahead of others we've looked at, and is the only thermometer we've come across with consistent rave reviews .
-Sous Chef stocks the thermapen in red, pink, green and grey, and also sells it as part of the Chef’s precision kit (£95) – a great gift for cooks looking to step things up a notch in the kitchen.
+Sous Chef stocks the thermapen in red, pink, green and grey – a great gift for cooks looking to step things up a notch in the kitchen.